christocracy/cordova-plugin-background-geolocation/README.md

 * android providers are now ANDROID_DISTANCE_FILTER_PROVIDER and ANDROID_ACTIVITY_PROVIDER
 * removed locationTimeout option (use interval instead)
 * notificationIcon was replaced with two separate options (notificationIconSmall and notificationIconLarge)
+* js object backgroundGeoLocation is deprecated use backgroundGeolocation instead

 ## Installing the plugin